 There’s also a playground at the nearby Connemara National Park, and the route up and back from Diamond Hill offers even smaller kids an easy climb and you will find they will enjoy themselves.
 The route loops back again to the start.
 It takes about 3 hours to do the route.

-Check out What’s on for Families in Galway during your visit
+Check out Other Fun Things To Do For Families in Galway during your visit

 #16.
 Killary Harbour

-Take a 90 minute boat tour of Killary Harbour (kids go free) leaving from Leenaun and enjoy the spectactular scenery, with mountains and water and birdlife.
+Take a 90 minute boat tour of Killary Harbour (kids go free) leaving from Leenane and enjoy the spectacular scenery, with mountains and water and birdlife.
 You may even get to see some dolphins!

 Westport is a lovely town to visit with the family.
 With lots of family friendly accommodation options, this is a nice spot to stop off and spend some time enjoying the town, the shops and surrounding attractions.
 During your Westport stay we would recommend: